 Interested parties may search for Mississippi criminal records through official government channels or third-party websites to determine if someone has a criminal record.
 Among these are free searches, but they often lack accuracy or are not up-to-date.
 Paid searches would usually provide more up-to-date data, but may vary from official government channels.

-Does Anyone Have Access to Criminal Records in Mississippi?
+Does Everyone Have Access To Criminal Records in Mississippi?

-In line with the Mississippi State Records Act, any citizen of the state of Mississippi may view criminal records – they are in the public domain.
+In line with the state’s public records act, any citizen of the state of Mississippi may view criminal records – they are in the public domain.
 The Mississippi Department of Public Safety (MDPS) is the repository for criminal data in Mississippi.

-There are some exemptions of Mississippi public records that are exempt from public view, as in the case of juvenile court records, which are sealed.
+There are some exemptions of Mississippi state records that are exempted from public view, as in the case of juvenile court records, which are sealed.

-How Can I Look Up Someone’s Criminal Records in Mississippi?
+How Can I Look Up Someone’s Criminal Records in MS?

 Interested persons looking up someone’s criminal record would ideally start off by visiting the The Bureau of Investigation (BOI), the primary repository of criminal records.
 Criminal records can be found through court records, offender registries, and other government repositories in addition to the BOI.